13 Best Dumpling Spots in Melbourne

 Address: 24 Katherine Pl, Melbourne VIC 3000

 Supernormal combines all the things you love about Asian cuisine with influences from Tokyo, Shanghai, Seoul and Hong Kong.
-What really stands out on the menu though is the delicious and tantalising dumplings.
-Try the prawn and chicken parcels with chilli and vinegar sauce, vegetable dumplings with spiced ginger vinegar and Szechuan pork favourites with sweet soy and chilli sauce
+What really stands out on the menu though is the delicious and tantalising dumplings, they’re so good owner Andrew McConnell once told The Guardian they serve 2000 per day!
+We recommend you try the prawn and chicken parcels with chilli and vinegar sauce, vegetable dumplings with spiced ginger vinegar and Szechuan pork favourites with sweet soy and chilli sauce

-Ruyi is the perfect spot for tasty dumplings in Melbourne and is the winner of the 2017 best Chinese in Melbourne award.
-You can’t go wrong if you want delicious pan fried, boiled and steamed goodies.
-Notable dishes to try include the soup bursting pork and crab xiao long boa, pan fried pork and chive dumpling, steamed vegetarian with fresh spinach, mushroom and vermicelli.
+RuYi Modern Chinese is the perfect spot for tasty dumplings in Melbourne and is the winner of the 2017 best Chinese in Melbourne award.
+You can’t go wrong if you want delicious pan-fried, boiled and steamed goodies.
+Some of our favourite dishes include the soup bursting pork and crab xiao long boa, pan-fried pork and chive dumpling, and steamed vegetarian with fresh spinach, mushroom and vermicelli.

 Address: Ground Floor, 16 Liverpool St, Melbourne VIC 3000

 Hours: Tue 5:30-9:30pm, Wed 5-10pm, Thur 5:30-10pm, Fri 5:30-11pm, Sat 5-11pm

 Phone: (03) 9090 7778